Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 Learnings:

 I learned how to define the State of a graph using 'TypedDict' to share information between nodes and edges.
-I understood that nodes are Python functions that update the state and edges connect them, either directly or based on conditions.
+I understood that nodes are python functions that update the state and then the edges connect them, either directly or based on some conditions.
-Also learned how to build a StateGraph, add START and END nodes, compile it and visualize it.
+I also learned how to build a StateGraph, how to add START and END nodes and how to visualize everything.
 Finally, I learned how to run the graph using 'invoke' that executes each node in order and returns the final updated state.

 Changes: